A Cleared Path to Prosperity

 Helping people cover their most basic needs.
 Making sure babies are born healthy.
 Ensuring young children are ready for kindergarten and reading at grade level.
 These are just some of United Way’s Steps to Success.

 What We Do

 - We do research and data analysis to understand problems affecting people like Ashley.
 Problems like poverty, literacy, violent crime and more—all in an effort to understand trends and pinpoint areas that need our help the most.

 - We bring together leaders from all sectors – nonprofits, local governments, businesses, schools and volunteers – to get at the root cause of systemic problems in our communities.
-For example, we lead the Petersburg City and Schools Partnership, which is tackling problems like housing, health and hunger to improve student success in Petersburg.

 - We share information and resources to empower people like Ashley to work toward a higher level of success, no matter their current situation.